MINNESOTA 7, MILWAUKEE 1 IN MILWAUKEE (GAME 2 OF DOUBLEHEADER--11 INNINGS)

 Tony Oliva was 0-for-6 and was batting .314.
 Hall had an ERA of 2.76.
 Ron Perranoski pitched two-thirds of an inning without giving up a run and had an ERA of 2.27.
 Stan Williams gave up a run in two innings and had an ERA of 2.09.

 Alyea must have been an absolutely awful outfielder, the way Bill Rigney would take him out for defense in the fifth or sixth inning.

 I had forgotten that Al Downing pitched for Milwaukee.
 He was there for less than four months--traded there with Francona for Steve Hovley in mid-June and traded to the Dodgers before the 1971 season for Andy Kosco.

 I know Kaat was considered a good hitter, and I know they were trying to set up a double play, but there's no way in the world I intentionally walk Kaat to pitch to Tovar.
 That makes no sense to me at all.
 You get Kaat out and then walk Tovar to pitch to Thompson.
 Manager Dave Bristol made a big mistake there.

 The Twins swept the doubleheader, giving up just one run to the Brewers.

-Record: The Twins were 10-6, in second place in the American League West, one game behind California.
+Record: The Twins were 78-54, in first place in the American League West, 4.5 games ahead of California.